INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

   Output: z in {0,1}, net is pairwise stable if z=1 and 0 otherwise.

 In `main.m`, the pairwise stable networks are recorded in `net`.
 Its each row records the index and the structure of a pairwise stable subnetwork.
-For example, when N=3, the row (1,1,0,0) means that (1,0,0) is a pairwise subnetwork that has the first structure. (the structures are given by `search_subproblem`) To derive the whole network, one has to put all subnetworks with different indices together.
+For example, when N=3, the row (1,1,0,0) means that (1,0,0) is a pairwise subnetwork that has the first structure. (the structures are given by `search_subproblem.m`) To derive the whole network, one has to put all subnetworks with different indices together.
 # Applications
 We compare DAE with our algorithm LogTP in Section 5.4 of our paper on a public good provision model of Bramoulle & Kranton (2007).